Bates Person Name Style

 - John and Jane Emerson Jones ’65 enjoyed Reunion.

 A person’s P designation is included in lists, rosters, invitations, citations, awards and plaques.
-A person’s P designation is included in News or Bates Magazine stories when it is directly relevant to the story.
-If not, then the person’s Parent status can be referred to in the story elsewhere.
+A person’s P designation is included in News or Bates Magazine stories when it is relevant to the story.

 Parent designations carry the P’XX designation (no space between P and class year) or GP’XX (grandparent) designation.